-- 118. Subject to paragraph 34, following reservations and allocations pursuant to a PARCA for increases in Firm NTS Entry Capacity, National Gas Transmission will undertake such Works as it considers necessary to make such increases available. - 119.
+- 118. Subject to paragraph 34, following reservations and allocations pursuant to a PARCA for increases in Firm NTS Entry Capacity, National Grid will undertake such Works as it considers necessary to make such increases available. - 119.
 A request for Firm NTS Entry Capacity which requires the release of Funded Incremental Obligated Entry Capacity will only be progressed if pursuant to a PARCA.
-Where a PARCA has been entered into National Gas Transmission shall, on the allocation date specified in the PARCA, allocate the Firm NTS Entry Capacity effective from the registration date specified in the PARCA. - 120.
-Where paragraph 119 applies subject to the terms of the PARCA, the allocation shall be confirmed with an effective date no earlier than 24 months from the first day of the next month following allocation, once all of the following have been satisfied: - National Gas Transmission has received formal notification of the granting of all necessary planning consents; and

-- All relevant Shipper Users have notified National Gas Transmission, pursuant to the PARCA, that they wish to progress with the allocation; and - All Demonstration Information has been provided to National Gas Transmission.
+Where a PARCA has been entered into National Grid shall, on the allocation date specified in the PARCA, allocate the Firm NTS Entry Capacity effective from the registration date specified in the PARCA. - Where paragraph 119 applies subject to the terms of the PARCA, the allocation shall be confirmed with an effective date no earlier than 24 months from the first day of the next month following allocation, once all of the following have been satisfied: - National Grid has received formal notification of the granting of all necessary planning consents; and - All relevant Shipper Users have notified National Grid, pursuant to the PARCA, that they wish to progress with the allocation; and - All Demonstration Information has been provided to National Grid.

-Hence National Gas Transmission shall apply a default lead-time for the release of Funded Incremental Obligated Entry Capacity of 24 months commencing from the first day of the next month following allocation.

-- 121. Notwithstanding paragraph 120, National Gas Transmission shall use reasonable endeavours to meet an earlier delivery date where requested.
-For the avoidance of doubt, requests can be for 1st of months October, January, April or July.
-Additionally, the date agreed for delivery or, in the absence of such date, the default lead-time may be extended subject to agreement between National Gas Transmission and the PARCA signatory. - 122.
-Consistent with paragraph 119, in the absence of a PARCA, National Gas Transmission will reject any applications for increases in Quarterly NTS Entry Capacity where this requires the release of Funded Incremental Obligated Entry Capacity.
+- Hence National Grid shall apply a default lead-time for the release of Funded Incremental Obligated Entry Capacity of 24 months commencing from the first day of the next month following allocation. - 121.
+Notwithstanding paragraph 120, National Grid shall use reasonable endeavours to meet an earlier delivery date where requested.
+For the avoidance of doubt, requests can be for 1st of months October, January, April or July. - 122.
+Consistent with paragraph 119, in the absence of a PARCA, National Grid will reject any applications for increases in Quarterly NTS Entry Capacity where this requires the release of Funded Incremental Obligated Entry Capacity.
 Therefore, without a PARCA, Quarterly NTS Entry Capacity will only be made available through the QSEC auction in accordance with paragraph 53.